srujangowda07/image-search-app/README.md

 - **Contributing**: Encourage others to contribute and mention how they can do so.
 - **License**: Add any licensing information if necessary, or leave it as is if using open-source licenses like MIT.

-This is a very basic README and can be further customized depending on your preferences.